flyteorg/flyte/rsts/user/getting_started/create_first.rst

 Flyte fulfills tasks using docker images.
 You'll need to build a docker image from this code before it can run in Flyte.
 The repo has a make target to build the docker image for you ::

-  make docker_build
+  eval $(minikube -p minikube docker-env)  # If using the flyte sandbox via minikube make docker_build

-If you have the flyte sandbox installed on your local machine, the image will be accessible to to your Flyte system.
+If you have the flyte sandbox installed on your local machine, the image will be accessible to your Flyte system.
 If you're running a remote Flyte instance, you'll need to upload this image to a remote registry such as Dockerhub, Amazon ECR, or Google Container Registry, so that it can be used by the Flyte system.

 To upload to a remote registry (or even local registry), use ::